 He's leaving.
 He really is leaving.
-After all that had happened, after everything that she did for him, for us, he really is turning his back onto us.
+After everything that she did for him, he really is turning his back onto us after all that had happened.

 "I don't want to live in this place anymore..." he said as he grabbed his luggage and shuffled his duffel bag on his shoulder to make the strap rest on his shoulder more comfortably.
 "Don't worry, I'll come back from time to time to check on you."

 "It's just, I really worked hard for this position and the pay is good too so, how could I say no!"

 "I know that Mom is taking this a bit too hard but don't worry!
 It's not like I'm leaving you forever."